Australia wide

 Settlement Services International

-This community organisation provides a range of services to help refugees, asylum seekers and migrants find employment and settle in Australia.
+This community organisation helps refugees, asylum seekers and migrants find employment and settle in Australia.

 Northern Territory